tahmid198/Device-Dashboard/README.md

 For issues or questions about this dashboard:
 1. Review this README thoroughly
 2. Check CSV file column headers match requirements
-3. Verify all four files are uploaded
+3. Verify all five files are uploaded
 4. Check browser console for error messages
+5. For Active Directory issues, verify PowerShell script ran successfully

 ---